Jen0821/Parallel-GameOfLife/README.md

 ## 📝 Final Coursework Report

-The full analysis and implementation details for the parallel Game of Life project can be found in the official report.
+The full detailed analysis of the parallel implementation, including performance benchmarks and design rationale, is available in the final report.

 [![Report Cover Image: Click to Download PDF](./report.jpg)](./report.pdf)
 ### Direct Link